 - 1. An approved Program of Study

 - 2. Advancement to candidacy

 - 3. An approved dissertation committee

 - 4. An approved dissertation proposal

+- 5. Changing of all IP grades in PSYC 998 to S

 The University does not require continuous registration in Dissertation Proposal (PSYC 998) however, you should consult your advisor to outline your Proposal and Dissertation plans.
 The University will only certify you as having Part-Time status if you are enrolled in 4.5 credits.
 Full-time status is awarded when a student is registered for 9 credits or 6 credits with a 20-hour teaching assistantship.
+International students must follow registration rules set forth by the Office of International Programs and Services (IOPS): http://oips.gmu.edu/ two consecutive terms of non-enrollment (excluding summer), students will fall out of active status and will be required to submit the Permission to Re-Enroll Form.